 Application notes are datasheet variants manufacturers can use to provide technical information about their products.
 Application notes do not only outline essential information about a product, but they also offer “real-life” applications that could aid engineers in their own projects.

 An application note provides essential information about a product in a “use case” format.
-A typical electronic application note is a technical document describing a particular application and shows how it can utilize a specific component.
+A typical electronic application note is a technical document describing a particular application and shows how it can utilise a specific component.
 For example, an application note showing how a mixed signal IC used to design a System-on-chip (SoC) device.

 Application notes are excellent choices for marketing purposes as a potential buyer can make an informed buying decision from simply researching past use cases for a particular product.